MavisLahmWang/Final-Project--Chat-System/README.txt

 This is the Final Chat System made by Jiaxin Bu and Xinran Wang.

 WARNING: Please download all files in one directory (e.g.: "work_directory"), and change the current directory (cd) to this directory (i.e., "work_directory").
 Then run the chat system files.
-Otherwise, the pygame may not work because we used os.system method, which calls for all the files in one directory to open the game window.
+Otherwise, the pygame may not work because we used os.system method, which requires all the files in one directory so as to open the game window.

 File introductions: